 After the glass window, the material of an energy saving window treatment and its functionality signal how good it is at blocking airflow.
 A blind or shade, with their delicate design, offer little to no defense against the effect of wind.
 Shutters on the other hand are made from wood and non-wood material that creates the perfect second wall between you and the external climate.
 Take Polywood®

 , for example.
 Its state-of-the-art insulation system blocks as much as 30 degrees of airflow from a window.
 That’s the most you’ll find anywhere in Miami, if not the United States.
-And with airflow minimized, your heating and cooling system has to work less to counter the impact of FL’s climate.
+And with airflow minimized, your heating and cooling system has to work less to counter the impact of Florida’s climate.

 Resist Moisture, Humidity, & Heat Absorption